PhyeX/RegEx-Streams/README.md

        9."^[a-z][1-9][^a-z][^A-Z][A-Z].*"
        10."^[a-zA-z246810]{40}[13579\\W]{5}$"

-I have started to solve questions from 3.You can find the the question and the descriptions in repository or you can go hackerrank and try to solve!
+I have started to solve questions from 3.
+You can find the the question and the descriptions in repository or you can go hackerrank and try to solve!
+I will add also the others solutions as soon as possible.